teamneusta/pw_comments/Documentation/Introduction/Index.rst

 Features
 --------
 - Adds the possibility for users to post comments on pages
-- Easy to integrate into existing or new websites
+- Easy to integrate into existing or new TYPO3 sites
-- Compatible with other extensions like tt_news
+- Compatible with other extensions like EXT:news
-- Uses modern technology: Extbase & Fluid
-- Awesome flexibility by TypoScript conditions
+- Very(!!) customizable thanks to TypoScript (constant manager fully supported)
+- Vote comments and replies
+- Replying to comments
 - Gravatar support
+- Spam protection:
+   - Bad word list for comment message, name and mail address
    - "Hidden field" spam protection
-- Bad word list for comment message, name and mail address
    - Customizable waiting time between two comments
 - Moderate new comments
-- Replying to comments (one level deep, replies to other replies are not possible)
 - Change order of comments and/or replies (separately adjustable)
-- Vote comments and replies
-- E-mail notification
-- Use of relative dates (i.e. "15 minutes ago")
+- Rich mail notifications

 .. _screenshots: